 - Fill the center of the pastry with half of the lemon cheese filling, leaving 1/2 inch from the edges (add dollops of jam if using).

 - Starting from the top on the left side, fold one strip into the center of the lemon pastry (slightly angled down).
 Now on the right side fold the top strip in and overlap the other strip.
 Repeat until you don’t have any strips left.
 If you have an extra strip that doesn’t fit just cut it off.

 - Slide the danish onto your prepared baking sheet, leaving room for another danish.

 - Repeat the process to make another danish.

-ofthe oven and bake for 20-22 minutes or until golden brown and the bottom is browning.
+- Brush the tops of the danishes with milk.
+Place in the middle of the oven and bake for 20-22 minutes or until golden brown and the bottom is browning.

 Best eaten the day of, will last for 2-3 days in an airtight container.

 - Trans Fat: 0